EdoLabWorks/Node-WebControl/README.md

 ~~~~

-To start the application, use the following CLI command inside the app root folder.
+To start the application, use the following CLI command in the app folder.
 ~~~bash
 $ node app
 ~~~~